 Introduction

-The food industry is abuzz with the potential of supplier portals, and centralized platforms designed to streamline and enhance transparency across the supply chain.
+The food industry is abuzz with the potential of supplier portals, and centralized platforms designed to streamline and enhance across the supply chain.
 These portals offer a promising avenue for improved collaboration and data management, but their true power lies in their ability to evolve and adapt to the ever-changing needs of the food industry.

 Journey from Farm to Fork